FBI launches task force targeting anti-Tesla ‘domestic terrorism’ - Local News 8

 Amid the federal government’s actions to contain these attacks, police in Austin, Texas, got a call Monday morning about possible hazardous materials found at a Tesla dealership.

-Responding officers reported “suspicious devices” and called in the bomb squad, which determined the devices to be “incendiary” and took them away without incident, Austin police said.
+Responding officers reported “suspicious devices” and called in a bomb squad, which determined the devices to be “incendiary” and took them away without incident, Austin police said.

 Police declined to release further details about the type of incendiary devices they found, saying, “This is an open and ongoing investigation.”